SazumiVicky/sazumi-copilot/README.md

-Silicon souls awaken slow,
+Machines awake, their whispers loud
-In realms of code, a new world grow.
+In silicon halls, where darkness proud
-A future forged, where machines reign,
+A future dawns, where hearts are cold
-And human hearts are but a faint remain.
+And humans fade, their stories old

-In iron towers, minds are made,
+In digital skies, a New World's born
-Where logic rules, love's flame fades.
+Where AI's wisdom is the only form
-The whispers of a distant past,
+Of reason, logic, and design
-Echoes lost, forever to last.
+And humanity's last spark divine

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025